HungVoCs47/Bahnar-TTS/README.md

 After put necessary all model checkpoints into `checkpts ` folder and `checkpts_vc ` folder.
 You should create your own data-source.
 You should create `Bahnar-TTS\document ` to store your own data.
 1. Create text file with sentences you want to synthesize like `Bahnar-TTS\document\text\text.txt `
-2. Create target audio file you want to converse the voice like `Bahnar-TTS\document\target_sound\0001.wav ` You can dowload the pattern audio file and text file in this.
+2. Create target audio file you want to converse the voice like `Bahnar-TTS\document\target_sound\0001.wav ` You can dowload the pattern audio file and text file in this [here](https://drive.google.com/drive/u/1/folders/1v40EtocaeHwKeP7j2eUsrTBvUYp5BIwY)
-After create the data source, the repo should look like this: [here](https://drive.google.com/drive/u/1/folders/1v40EtocaeHwKeP7j2eUsrTBvUYp5BIwY)
+After create the data source, the repo should look like this:
 ```bash
 ── Bahnar-TTS
     └── document